 Behind the wheel was Juarez Mendes da Silva (28), better known by the nickname Spiderman.

 The words ‘Jesus” and ‘Christ” were tattooed on his forearms in black.
-In the boot his pet dog, Bloodsucker, shared space with an M-16 assault rifle.

 With the dashboard’s clock marking 2am, the car careered through the Complexo da Coreia, one of the city’s largest and most notorious slums, home to about 60 000 Brazilians and the headquarters of one of the city’s three main drug factions, the Pure Third Command.

 What would happen if we ran into the police?

 ‘They would open fire,” Spiderman replied bluntly, his mouth half full of pink sweets.
 Welcome to the inner sanctums of a murky underworld of murder and mayhem rarely seen by outsiders.

 Spiderman was conducting a guided tour of the sprawling slum where he was born and where he is now in charge of the area’s lucrative drug trade and the leader of a 200-strong private militia of heavily armed young men.